SectorLabs/django-postgres-extra/docs/source/conflict_handling.rst

 When writing expressions, refer to the data you're trying to upsert with the :class:`psqlextra.expressions.ExcludedCol` expression.

-Alternatively, with Django 3.1, :class:`~django:django.db.models.Q` objects can be used instead:
+Alternatively, with Django 3.1 or newer, :class:`~django:django.db.models.Q` objects can be used instead:

 .. code-block:: python